-Transition and computation information.
-By clicking any rule (edge) label in the narrowing tree, the user can obtain the complete information of the associated (R, E)-narrowing step.
-Specifically, the following information is provided: (i) the term t that is yielded by the narrowing step, (ii) the (normalized version of) the rewrite rule applied, (iii) the position in t where the narrowing step occurred, (iv) the computed $(E_0 \uplus Ax)$ -unifier, (v) the computed narrowing substitution, (vi) the target E-unifier (if any), that is, the E-unifier between t and the target term of a reachability goal, and (vii) the reachability answer substitution (this field is only present if t is a solution of a specified reachability property).
-For instance, Figures 5 shows transition information for the narrowing step from state s{22} to state s{35} of the narrowing tree of Figure 4.
+(ii) the (normalized version of the) rewrite rule applied; (iii) the position in t where the narrowing step occurred (Λ denotes the root position of t, while sequences of natural numbers are used to identify the positions of the proper subterms of t in the usual way); (iv) the computed $(E_0 \uplus Ax)$ -unifier, which is organized in two disjoint substitutions: the rule substitution that includes the unification bindings that come from the variables in the rewrite rule, and the input term substitution that contains the bindings for the variables appearing in the input term to be narrowed; (v) the computed narrowing substitution, (vi) the target E-unifier (if any), that is, the E-unifier between t and the target term of a reachability goal, and (vii) the reachability answer substitution (this field is only present if t is a solution of a specified reachability property).
+For instance, Figure 5 shows this transition information for the narrowing step from state s{22} to state s{35} of the narrowing tree of Figure 4.
 Similarly, the user can also access the details of FV-narrowing steps that are performed by means of dedicated Ax-unification algorithms.